yostane/xamarin_guide/ItemsDetailXamarin/README.md

 }
 ```

-The last thing is to call this function from the view.
+The last thing to code is to fire the `UpdatePostsAsync` in order to get content.
 There are many ways to do it.
-One solution is to override the `OnAppearing` method because it is automatically called just before the view appears.
+One solution is to override the `OnAppearing` method of `ItemListPage` because it is automatically called just before the page appears.
 Again, please add this code to *ItemListPage.xaml.cs*'s `ItemListPage` class.

 ```cs
 protected override async void OnAppearing()